Celebrant Naming Ceremonies

 I’m naturally energetic and curious, and I ask a lot of questions.

 I love the messy, funny, complicated reality of people’s lives.
-Ceremonies should reflect that – not turn people into greeting-card versions of themselves.
+Ceremonies should reflect that, I’m not here to turn people into greeting-card versions of themselves. |I’m here to tell your story, just as you are.

-The tone can be relaxed and joyful.
+The tone of the day can be relaxed and joyful - whatever feels right.

 Life might be chaotic.